Ganesh-Kumatole/Learning-React/src/Notes/10_ReactWorking.md

 ---

-### 2. The Three-Step Process
+### 2. The Reconciliation Process (Powered by React Fiber)

-When you update the state of a component (e.g., by calling `setCount(1)`), React kicks off a three-step process.
+When you update the state of a component (e.g., by calling `setCount(1)`), React kicks off its reconciliation process.
+Since React 16, this process is run by the **React Fiber** engine, which is designed to be **asynchronous, interruptible, and prioritized.**

+This means React can start "thinking" about a change, pause that work to handle a more urgent update (like user input), and then resume its work.
+This process is split into two main phases:

-#### Step 1: The Render Phase
+#### Phase 1: The Render / Reconciliation Phase (Interruptible ⏸️)

+This is where all the "thinking" happens.
+React figures out _what_ needs to be done.
+This entire phase happens in memory and **can be paused or aborted** if a higher-priority task comes in.

+This phase includes:

-When your state or props change, React calls your component functions and creates a **new** Virtual DOM tree that represents the updated UI.
-At this point, nothing has changed on the screen yet.
-React now has two VDOMs in memory:
+1.  **Creating the "New" VDOM:** React calls your component functions and creates a new Virtual DOM tree representing the updated UI.

-1. The "old" VDOM from before the update.
-2. The "new" VDOM that was just created.

-#### Step 2: The Reconciliation Phase (The "Diffing" Algorithm)

-This is the heart of React's performance.
-Instead of throwing away the old UI and building a new one, React compares the new VDOM with the old one to find the **absolute minimum number of changes** required.
-This comparison process is called **reconciliation**, and the algorithm it uses is often called "diffing."
+2.  **Running the "Diffing" Algorithm:** React compares the new VDOM with the old one to find the absolute minimum number of changes required.

-React uses a set of clever heuristics (rules of thumb) to make this comparison incredibly fast:
+**The "Diffing" Algorithm Heuristics:**

 - **Rule 1: Different Element Types = Rebuild**
   If an element's type changes (e.g., a `<p>` becomes a `<div>`), React doesn't try to compare them.
-It assumes you want something completely different, so it destroys the old element and all its children and builds a new one from scratch.
+It destroys the old element and all its children and builds a new one from scratch.

 - **Rule 2: Same Element Type = Update Attributes**
-  If the element type is the same (e.g., a `<div>` is still a `<div>`), React keeps the same underlying DOM node and only checks for changes in its attributes (`className`, `style`, `onClick`, etc.).
-It updates only the attributes that have changed.
+  If the element type is the same (e.g., a `<div>` is still a `<div>`), React keeps the same underlying DOM node and only checks for attributes (`className`, `style`, `onClick`, etc.), updating only what has changed.

 - **Rule 3: List Diffing with the `key` Prop**
   This is where the `key` prop becomes critical.
-When rendering a list of items, React needs to know if an item was added, removed, or reordered.
-  - **Without `key`s:** React does a simple top-to-bottom comparison.
-If you add an item at the beginning of a list, React will think _every single item_ in the list has changed, leading to poor performance.
-  - **With `key`s:** The `key` prop gives each item a stable, unique identity.
-React can use these keys to instantly identify which items have moved, been added, or been removed, making the update process far more efficient.
-This is why you always get a warning if you forget to add `key`s to a list.
+React uses the stable, unique `key` to identify which items have moved, been added, or been removed, making list updates incredibly efficient.
+Without keys, React has to guess and may re-render the entire list unnecessarily.

-#### Step 3: The Commit Phase
+#### Phase 2: The Commit Phase (Uninterruptible ⚡)

-After the reconciliation phase, React has a small, efficient list of the exact changes that need to be made to the real DOM (e.g., "change the `className` on this element," "add this new `<li>`," "remove that element").
+Once the Render phase is complete, React has a final list of all the changes.
+It then enters the Commit phase, which is **synchronous and cannot be interrupted.**

+This is crucial for UI consistency—you wouldn't want the user to see a half-finished update.

-In the commit phase, React takes this list and applies all these changes to the real DOM in a single, optimized batch.
+In this phase, React takes its list of changes and applies all of them to the real DOM in a single, optimized batch.
 This is the only time React interacts with the slow browser DOM.

 ---

 ### Summary of the Flow

 1.  **Trigger:** You call `setState` or props change.
-2.  **Render:** React creates a new Virtual DOM tree.
-3.  **Reconciliation:** React "diffs" the new VDOM tree against the old one to find the differences.
+2.  **Phase 1: Render & Reconciliation (Asynchronous):** React Fiber begins building a new VDOM and "diffs" it against the old one to find changes. _This work can be paused if a higher-priority update (like typing) occurs._
-4.  **Commit:** React updates the real DOM with only the changes that were found.

-This entire process ensures that your application is fast and responsive, as the expensive DOM manipulation is kept to an absolute minimum.
+3.  **Phase 2: Commit (Synchronous):** React takes the final list of changes and updates the real DOM in one single, uninterrupted batch.